-The following is a description of the valuation methodologies used for assets measured at fair value:
+The following is a description of the valuation methodology used for assets measured at fair value:

-Fixed Income: the fair values of U.S. treasury bonds are based on quoted market prices in active markets and are included in the Level 1 fair value hierarchy.
-We believe the market for U.S. treasury bonds is an actively traded market given the high level of daily trading volume.
+Fixed income: The fair values of U.S. Treasury bonds are based on quoted market prices in active markets and are included in the Level 1 fair value hierarchy.
+The Organization believes the market for U.S. Treasury bonds is an actively traded market given the high level of daily trading volume.

-The Organization's investments are classified as Level 1 assets in the fair value hierarchy as of June 30, 2023.
+The Organization's investments are classified as Level 1 assets in the fair value hierarchy as of June 30, 2024 and 2023.

-4. PAYCHECK PROETECTION PROGRAM LOAN
+4. PAYCHECK PROTECTION PROGRAM LOAN

-In April 2021 and 2020, the Organization received Paycheck Protection Program ("PPP") loans from the Federal Government each in the amount of \$1,400,500.
-The loans will be forgiven based upon the Organization using the proceeds on eligible expenses over a twenty-four-week period from the time that the loan is obtained.
+In April 2021 and 2020, the Organization received Paycheck Protection Program ("PPP") loans from the federal government each in the amount of \$1,400,500.
+The loans will be forgiven based upon the Organization using the proceeds on eligible expenses over a 24-week period from the time that the loan is obtained.
 Eligible expenses include payroll and related benefits, utilities, and rent.
-In June 2021, the Small Business Administration (the "SBA"), acting on behalf of the Federal Government, forgave the entire first loan.
+In June 2021, the Small Business Administration (the "SBA"), acting on behalf of the federal government, forgave the entire first loan.
 In April 2022, the SBA only forgave \$800,635 of the second PPP loan.
 As a result, the remaining \$599,865 became a four-year term loan with an interest rate of 1% per year.
-As of June 30, 2023, the amount outstanding was \$436,295.
+As of June 30, 2024 and 2023, the amount outstanding was \$283,733 and \$436,295, respectively.

-Maturities of the PPP loan subsequent to June 30, 2023 are as follows:
+Maturities of the PPP loan subsequent to June 30, 2024 are as follows: